lxslice/CSGODouble-Scripts/README.md

-# CSGODouble Scripts
+#CSGODouble Auto Bet Scripts**
-A collection of unique and clean "csgodouble.com" auto betting scripts.
+A unique and clean collection of "csgodouble.com" auto bet scripts.